Corporate Governance Functional Effectiveness

 3. Responding to Issues Relating to Board Effectiveness in the Current Period

-Going forward, in order to ensure the effectiveness of the Board of Directors, the Company will continue to provide information to outside directors and outside corporate auditors and hold discussions, strengthen coordination with business execution as well as cooperation with corporate auditors, thereby improving the quality of the various deliberations at the Board of Directors' meetings to strengthen corporate governance and to consistently enhance corporate value.
+Going forward, in order to ensure the effectiveness of the Board of Directors, the Company will continue to provide information to Outside Directors and Outside Corporate auditors and hold discussions, strengthen coordination with business execution functions as well as cooperation with Corporate Auditors, thereby enhancing the quality of the diverse discussions at meetings of the Board of Directors and promoting the continuous enhancement of corporate value through the strengthening of corporate governance.

 Remuneration, etc. of Directors and Corporate Auditors